-Idaho State University's Geospatial Coordinating Committee Best Practices Guideline for Data Retention and Deletion
+Idaho State University's Geospatial Coordinating Committee Best Practice Guidelines for Data Retention and Deletion

 Management of digital geospatial data has special requirements as indicated by the Idaho State Board of Education Records Management Guide (section 4, special requirements).
 This document sets forth a policy for the retention and deletion of digital geospatial data for research projects of the ISU GIS Training and Research Center.
-The guidelines presented here also serves as a recommendation to the broader ISU geospatial community on best practices for the management of digital geospatial data associated with sponsored research.
+The policy presented here also serves as a recommendation to the broader ISU geospatial community on best practices for the management of digital geospatial data associated with sponsored research.
 These best practices conform to the Idaho State Board of Education (SBOE) guidelines as well as American National Standards Institute (ANSI) and International Organization for Standardization (ISO) standards.

-1.0 Terminology used in this document
+Terminology used in this document

-- 1.1 Active geospatial dataset: A geographic information system (GIS) or remote sensing (RS) file or collection of files used in normal business activities.
+- □ Active geospatial dataset: A geographic information system (GIS) or remote sensing (RS) file or collection of files used in normal business activities.
 These files are typically research or framework data sets stored in a standard geospatial data format.
 Global positioning system rover files (field data collected by researchers using GPS receivers) in raw or corrected formats are not considered active geospatial data sets until they are converted into a standard geospatial data format.
-Global positioning system base station files for the current calendar year are considered active geospatial data sets and follow the retention and deletion schedule described below. - 1.2 Archiving: the process of creating a duplicate copy of an electronic record for future reference.
-The permanent duplicate copy is stored off-site and separate from the original source data on a stable external media. - 1.3 Georeference requirements: Each geospatial dataset should be projected and defined following the appropriate regional standard georeference system.
+Global positioning system base station files for the current calendar year are considered active geospatial data sets and follow the retention and deletion schedule described below. - □ Archiving: the process of creating a duplicate copy of an electronic record for future reference.
+The permanent duplicate copy is stored off-site on a stable external media. - ☐ Georeference requirements: Each geospatial dataset should be projected and defined following the appropriate regional standard georeference system.
 For example, geospatial data for the state of Idaho, in accordance with the Idaho Geospatial Office standard for georeferencing, shall be properly projected and defined in Idaho Transverse Mercator.
-Data quality (i.e., horizontal positional accuracy) is not addressed by these guidelines. - 1.4 Geospatial data set: A GIS or RS file or collection of files. - 1.5 Inactive geo-spatial dataset: A GIS or RS file or collection of files that is no longer used in normal business activities.
-These files typically represent a collection of files generated during a research project that are intermediary to a completed product.
-These datasets should be stored in a standard geospatial data format (cf. section 1.7).
-In addition, global positioning system base station files for the previous calendar year are considered inactive geospatial data sets and follow the retention and deletion schedule described in the following paragraphs. - 1.6 Original data source: A GIS or RS file or set of files stored in a data format that may or may not comply with the standard geospatial data format guideline.
-These files represent the status of the data as received and may require various degrees of preliminary processing before they are ready for use in a GIS.
-Examples include non-georegistered and uncorrected satellite imagery. - 1.7 Standard geospatial data format: Vector data should be stored as a feature class within a File Geodatabase or as shape files (.SHP and all associated files that constitute a shapefile dataset).
-Raster data should be stored in one of the following uncompressed formats; ERDAS Imagine (.IMG), ESRI floating point (.FLT), or tagged image file format (.TIF).
+Data quality (i.e., horizontal positional accuracy) is not addressed by this policy. - ☐ Geospatial data set: A GIS or RS file or collection of files. - □ Inactive geo-spatial dataset: A GIS or RS file or collection of files that is no longer used in normal business activities.
+These files typically represent a collection of files generated during research that are intermediary to a completed product.
+These datasets should be stored in a standard geospatial data format (see below).
+In addition, global positioning system base station files for the previous calendar year are considered inactive geospatial data sets and follow the retention and deletion schedule described below. - Original data source: A GIS or RS file or set of files stored in a data format that may or may not comply with the standard geospatial data format guideline.
+These files represent the status of the data as received.
+These data typically require various degrees of preliminary processing before they are ready for use in a GIS.
+Examples include non-georegistered and uncorrected satellite imagery. - □ Standard geospatial data format: Vector data should be stored as shape files (.SHP and all associated files that constitute a shapefile dataset).
+Raster data should be stored in an uncompressed format to include, but not limited, to ERDAS Imagine (.IMG), ESRI floating point (.FLT), or tagged image file format (.TIF),

-2.0 Data Retention Determination for Archiving
+Data Retention Determination for Archiving